A catch in a machine which prevents motion until released.

 Fast forward a few years to the launch of our company and we needed a name.
 I remembered learning about detents on that trip.
 What that radio knob did, allowing a station to play uninterrupted, is what our services can do for your organization.
 Detent Events lets you focus on your core business while we plan, organize, and run your conferences, meetings, corporate retreats, and trade shows.

-Contact us today and hear how Detent can help with your next event.
+Contact us today and hear how Detent Events can help with your next event.

 Marie Peterson, CMP